Lobbyist Abramoff charged in cryptocurrency fraud case

 Abramoff and Andrade could not immediately be reached for comment.

-“As alleged today, a AML Bitcoin did not have the features claimed by the defendants,” said John Bennett, special agent in charge of the San Francisco Division of the Federal Bureau of Investigations.
+“As alleged today, AML BitCoin did not have the features claimed by the defendants,” said John Bennett, special agent in charge of the San Francisco Division of the Federal Bureau of Investigations.

-In 2006, Abramoff pleaded guilty in a wide-ranging influence peddling probe that involved Capitol Hill, the Interior Department and members of President George W. Bush’s administration.
-He was convicted of conspiracy, honest services mail fraud and tax evasion and was sentenced in September 2008 to four years in prison.

 “In truth, the defendants never intended to air the Super Bowl ad.
 The defendants used paid editorials, social media and press releases in an effort to create a false controversy and generate unearned publicity,” Bennett said.